Venice stands on more than 100 small islands surrounded by the Adriatic Sea, making it one of the most unique cities in the world.

 Venice is one of the most well connected cities in Italy, given that it’s a world-renowned touristic destination.
 Reaching the city is easily possible by car, train, plane and, of course, ferry.
 From Croatia (Pula, Poreč and Rovinj) and from some ports of Greece (Corfu, Igoumenitsa and Patras) there are daily connections to the port of Venice.

 The Santa Lucia railway station is Venice’s main station.
 It connects Venice with other principal Italian cities.
-Therefore, if you’re traveling from places like Rome or Florence, the train is certainly the best mode of transportation.
+Therefore, if you’re traveling from places like Rome or Florence, the train is certainly the best mode of transport.

 When you arrive at the station, you can then reach the city center of Venice on foot by walking along a path that leads first to the Rialto Bridge and then to Piazza San Marco.
 Another fun solution (even though not so cheap) is to take the 5.1 line of the ACTV public water bus.
 Outside the station you will find piers and ticket offices, and you will reach the center in about 20 minutes.

 Venice's Marco Polo Airport is one of the busiest, with many daily national and international flights.
-Moreover, low-cost flights to Venice are available via Treviso Airport (TSF), which is only 40km from the city center.
+Moreover, low-cost flights to Venice are available via Treviso Airport (TSF), which is only 40 km from the city center.

 What to do in Venice